KK6117/mca-hotel-management/README.md

 # The Wild Oasis Hotel Management APP

-Main project for MCA Hotel Management App
+Main project for MCA Hotel Management App.
+Built using React and Supabase API.

 Currently, two official plugins are available: